martinwinther/ZettleCards/sample notes/README.md

 # Sample Notes - Format Examples

 All notes are based on the Bhagavad Gita.
-Each demonstrates a different format supported by Flash Files.
+Each demonstrates a different format supported by ZettleCards.

 ## Files & Formats